Laluhh/Laluhh/README.md

 ## ‿‿  , （｡>‿‿<｡） #  Laluh —  ✙

-‎Hi please call me laluh or lala if close its my comfort name!! diagnosed ADHD i am 15 and please use he/him on me unless its my buddy (gub Hi Hi) cus he sucks ew
+‎Hi please call me laluh or lala if close its my comfort name!! diagnosed ADHD i am 15 and please use he/him on me I'm aroace ew ok

 ‎
  ## ‎INFO!